SimonCao1207/Emoj-Recommendation/README.md

 ### Training

-Provide training code and detail guidline for specific pretrained-model and training method.
+Provide training code and detail guidline for specific pretrained-model and training method. (train on Kaggle)

+### Dataset
+Folder includes two txt files with link to Kaggle and Hugging Face Dataset used to train models.

 ### Predict